G5 Trusted by 1k+ Business Directors

 A Family SSAS must initially be established by a company director and registered with HMRC.
 Once established, other family members or key company employees may also be invited to join the trust, making it the perfect tool for family run businesses.
 The Family SSAS may have up to 11 members, who may also transfer in their pension funds if they wish to, creating a larger pooled pot.
 Members retain the percentage portion of the pot that they put in, as the pot grows.
 Funds may be invested at the discretion of the members.

 The Family SSAS is a unique and flexible pension with a very wide range of investment choices.
-Examples of popular Family SSAS investments include: the family business, commercial property, land, indirectly in residential property, unquoted shares, gilts and bonds, and a much wider range of investment than usually available within traditional pension funds.
+Examples of popular Family SSAS investments include: the family business, commercial property, land, unquoted shares, gilts and property loans, and a much wider range of investment than usually available within traditional pension funds.

 The Family SSAS is an asset that can be passed down through the generations and wealth secured.